John Smith's Brewery: Early years

 By the turn of the century the brewery was considered to be one of the best-run in Britain, "a byword for first-class management".
 In 1907, John Marples of Sheffield, the wines and spirits distributor, was acquired.
 The company began to bottle its own beer in Tadcaster from 1907.
 In 1912, the company owned over 250 horses, 41 of which saw service during the First World War.
 Artificially carbonated beer was first bottled in 1923.
 Paired horse drays were phased out by 1929.
 During and for some time after the World Wars, the Government raised the duty on beer, and forced brewers to lower their beer strength.
 During this period, substitutes for malted barley had to be used for brewing, including flaked barley, oats and rye.

 The last of the company's dray horses was retired in 1947.
 Horses had delivered beer to all the areas surrounding the brewery, as far afield as Pateley Bridge.
 From 1948 the company exported beer to Belgium where it was bottled and distributed by Tilkens brewery.
 In 1950 there was a general strike in Belgium, and John Smith's hired two Handley Page Halifax heavy bomber aircraft to carry 7 ton loads twice-daily of their beers into the country in order to ensure supply.
 In 1953 the firm became a public company, with fixed assets of around £5 million, 1,000 licensed premises and around 1,100 employees.
 In 1958, Whitworth, Son & Nephew of Wath-upon-Dearne was acquired with 165 licensed houses, and the brewery was immediately closed down.
 In 1959 the company began to bottle imported Alken lager at Tadcaster, in response to growing customer demand.
 In 1961 the company also began to bottle Carlsberg lager.
 By 1960 the company had an estate of 909 public houses.

 In 1961, John Smith's acquired the Barnsley Brewery Company, adding 250 licensed properties to their growing estate.
 The company acquired Warwicks & Richardsons of Newark-on-Trent, with 474 pubs, in 1962.
 Whilst some product rationalisation took place, popular lines such as Warwicks' Milk Maid Stout were retained.
 John Smith's closed down all the breweries it acquired, apart from Barnsley, where it invested in the brewery, and added production of John Smith beers to the site, as well as increasing the distribution of Barnsley Bitter.
 As a result of acquisitions, by 1967 John Smith's was the third largest regional brewer in the country after Courage and Scottish & Newcastle, with fixed assets of £30 million.
-Acquisitions diluted the Riley-Smith family stake in the company to around 10 percent.
+Acquisitions diluted the Riley-Smith family stake in the company to around 10 per cent.